annesin/AstroResearch/README.md

   The second parameter is the mass of the secondary body.

-  The third parameter is the initial x-coordinate of the primary body.
+  The third parameter is the semi-major axis of the system.

-  The fourth parameter is the initial y-coordinate of the primary body.
+  The fourth parameter is the eccentricity.

-  The fifth parameter is the initial x-component of the velocity of the primary body.

-  The sixth parameter is the initial y-component of the velcoity of the secondary body.

-  The seventh parameter is the initial x-coordinate of the secondary body.

-  The eighth parameter is the initial y-coordinate of the secondary body.

-  The ninth parameter is the initial x-component of the velocity of the secondary body.

-  The tenth parameter is the initial y-component of the velocity of the secondary body.

-  The eleventh parameter is the time that the simulation runs for.
+  The fifth parameter is the time that the simulation runs for. (if t=0, then the simulation will run for 100 periods)

-  The twelfth parameter is the time-step value.

-  Example (using Sun-Jupiter system):
+  Example (black hole-star system):
-  1,0.0009543,-1.068,0,0,-0.001548,1119.12,0,0,1.62318,4332.71,1
+  1,8,4.20984,0.2,0